shentufoundation/testnet/testnet/0.13.1/README.md

 certikd init <moniker name>
 ```
  3. Download the genesis from the release notes (will be updated after block height 599000 is reached).
- 4. Stop the running certikd process (`killall certikd`), then run the following command:
+ 4. Stop the running certikd process (`killall certikd`), then run the following command <b>from the old certikd binary</b>:
 ```
 certikd export --for-zero-height --height 599000 > genesis_old.json
 ```
- 5. Migrate the new genesis file using the following command:
+ 5. Migrate the new genesis file <b>from the new certikd binary</b> using the following command:
 ```
 certikd migrate genesis_old.json --chain-id=shentu-incentivized-3 > genesis.json
 ```